 I am a member of the Quantum dynamics, optics and information group at the Department of Physics of the Faculty of Nuclear Sciences and Physical Engineering of the Czech Technical University in Prague, and also an external member of the Department of Quantum Optics and Quantum Information at the Wigner Research Center for Physics, a former unit of the Hungarian Academy of Sciences.

-I am fascinated by quantum science and how it is developing into a technology that is going to revolutionarize our lives.
+I am fascinated by quantum sciences and how it is developing into a technology that is going to revolutionarize our lives.
 Besides actively contributing to its scientific development, I have recently realized the importance of sharing and explaining the expected benefits and possible uses of this technology for everyone.
 This motivated me to found a node of the QWorld network in the Czech Republic.
 The aim of the QCzech community is to allow interested people to learn more details about quantum technologies, and to promote quantum solutions among those who have not yet heard of them.

 My current research interests include